mikepal2/snap-cli/README.md

 Any public static method can be declared as a CLI command handler using the `[Command]` attribute, and effectively represent an entry point to the CLI application for that command.
 Any parameter of command handler method automatically becomes a command option.
 See the [usage](#usage) section and examples below for more details.

 ## What about classes?
 Many CLI frameworks require separate class implementations for each command.
 In my opinion, creating individual classes for each command adds unnecessary bloat to the code with minimal benefit.
 Using attributes is easier to maintain and understand, as they are declared close to the entities they describe, keeping all related information in one place.
 Additionally, attributes allow for extra details, such as descriptions and aliases.
-Since the goal is to simplify the implementation as much as possible, I decided not to use classes at all in my approach.
-While this method may not be as flexible as some other solutions, it effectively meets the needs of most CLI applications.
+Since the goal is to simplify usage as much as possible, I decided to avoid using classes.
+While this approach may not be as flexible as some alternatives, it effectively meets the needs of most CLI applications.
+Additional customizations can be made with the [startup](#startup) code.

 ## Command line syntax
 Since this project is based on the [System.CommandLine](https://learn.microsoft.com/en-us/dotnet/standard/commandline/) library, the parsing rules are exactly the same as those for that package.
 The Microsoft documentation provides detailed explanations of the [command-line syntax](https://learn.microsoft.com/en-us/dotnet/standard/commandline/syntax) recognized by `System.CommandLine`.
 I will include more links to this documentation throughout the text below.

+It is recommended to follow System.CommandLine [design guidance](https://learn.microsoft.com/en-us/dotnet/standard/commandline/syntax#design-guidance) when designing a CLI.

 ## Main method
 Typically, the `Main` method serves as the entry point of a C# application.
 However, to simplify startup code and usage, this library overrides the program's entry point and uses command handler methods as the entry points instead.
 This means you don't need to write any startup boilerplate code for your CLI application and can dive straight into implementing the application logic, i.e. commands.